Pengeace/PythonTutorial/README.md

 # PythonTutorial
-For basic python languages and data analysis usages.
+An tutorial for python and its data analysis usages.